SUNFLOWER

 Project objectives

-Concentrated Solar Power (CSP) can be a relevant renewable energy sector that can provide cheap energy storage in order to enable higher shares of non-dispatchable renewables, by stabilizing the electricity grid.
-CSP plants using air as heat transfer fluid (HTF) can have high conversion efficiency, low cost of thermal energy storage as well as the potential of efficient electricity storage integration when combing a CSP power plant with compressed air energy storage (CAES).
+Concentrated Solar Power (CSP) can play a relevant role in the renewable energy sector providing cost effective energy storage solutions that support higher shares of non-dispatchable renewables while stabilizing the electricity grid.
+CSP plants using air as heat transfer fluid (HTF) offer important advantages, including high conversion efficiency, low cost of thermal energy storage, and potential for integration with compressed air energy storage (CAES) systems.

-The strategic development line of this project is therefore the analysis and optimization of novel air-based hybrid CSP-CAES plants, focusing on the open volumetric receiver (OVAR).
-The interaction of the material properties, the structure itself and the requirements of the preparation technique determine the performance of absorbers for OVAR.
+This project focuses on the analysis and optimization of novel air-based hybrid CSP-CAES plants, with open volumetric air receiver (OVAR) technology.
+The performance of OVAR absorbers depends on the interaction between material properties, structural design, and preparation techniques.
 Therefore, the SUNFLOWER project targets the following interconnected specific objectives:

 Optimization of raw material processing